tersesystems/echopraxia/docs/usage/context.md

 This works very well for HTTP session and request data such as correlation ids.

-One thing to be aware of that the popular idiom of using `public static final Logger<MyFieldBuilder> logger` can be limiting in cases where you want to include context data.
+One thing to be aware of that the popular idiom of using `public static final Logger logger` can be limiting in cases where you want to include context data.
 For example, if you have a number of objects with their own internal state, it may be more appropriate to create a logger field on the object.

 ```java
 public class PlayerData {